What To Do When You Lose A Bid And They Wont Tell You Why

 So, you’ve been invited to pitch for a new client - or at least an existing client you want to do more work for.
 Hooray!
 What an opportunity.

+You put your heads down, work through the night and across the weekend, keep people from their families and hobbies, and burn a whole lot of billable time.
 And, in the end, when you’ve edited your submission about 25 times and finally handed it in, it all comes to nothing.
 And I mean a big fat nothing….

 All you learn is that someone else got the job.
 You don’t know why you weren’t chosen or what you needed to do to get the nod.
 Worst of all, when you try to find out they simply won’t speak to you.